-- mouseZoomInButton this button handles the pinch-out gesture, which is equivalent to zoom in (make things bigger) on an internal mousepad. - mouseZoomOutButton this button handles the pinch-in gesture, which is equivalent to zoom out (make things smaller) on an internal mousepad.
+- \mouseZoomInButton this button handles the pinch-out gesture, which is equivalent to zoom in (make things bigger) on an internal mousepad. - \mouseZoomOutButton this button handles the pinch-in gesture, which is equivalent to zoom out (make things smaller) on an internal mousepad.

 The above zoom buttons are executed multiple times as your fingers perform the pinch gesture on the mousepad.
 There are no variables associated with these buttons.
 Simply perform whatever function you wish from these buttons as the pinch is occurring.
 The buttons with the above names can be any type of "normal" button (i.e. not sliders, spinners, gesture pads, listeners, labels, text fields, etc.).
 Basically, you can use any type of button that executes a command, script, or link when you tap on it (including a macro).
-So, for example, they could be HTTP Request buttons that send commands directly to your TV, or they using return '[#]some button';
+So, for example, they could be HTTP Request buttons that send commands directly to your TV, or they might be Script buttons that first "massage" the raw numbers and then execute other buttons using return '[#]some button';